NASWA-OpenUI/Open-UI-Framework/Contribution Guidelines/How to Submit Feedback.md

 5.  **Submit your issue**

-    - Review your information for completeness
+    - Review the information you provided for completeness

     - Click the “**Create**” button